Cost of living in Boston: Can you afford it?

 Cost of renting in Boston

-With an average cost of $2,515, renting in Boston will be your highest monthly expense.
+With an average cost of $2,515, rental prices in Boston is 121% higher than the US average.
 Prices vary from the cheapest, a private room in shared housing for $1,425, to 2-bedroom apartments for $ 3,942 on average, the most expensive.
 The table below outlines what you can expect to pay for average rent in Boston depending on the property you’re renting:

 TypeAverage rent in Boston